wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 2.9.3 =
+* Updated: SQL optimizations have been implemented, your stats should now load a little faster
+* Fixed: minor bugs in the core tracking functionality, affecting the way tags associated to posts were recorded (thank you, [Neil](http://wordpress.org/support/topic/categories-vs-tags) and [Davide](http://www.davidetomasello.it/))
+* Updated: ip geolocation database (February 2013).
+Go to Settings > SlimStat > Maintenance tab > Update Geolocation DB to load the new data.

 = 2.9.2 =
 * Added: asynchronous views, to make your stats load faster (even on your Wordpress Dashboard).
-Enable it under Settings > Views
+Enable them under Settings > Views
 * Added: posts and pages' IDs are now being tracked as well, so that you can keep analyzing your traffic even if your permalink structure changes (thank you, [Clifford Paulick](http://wordpress.org/support/topic/current-posts-stats))

 = 2.9.1 =